SBenkhelfaSparta/terraform/README.md

 Open up terminal/cmd in the folder and run `terraform init` then `terraform plan`.
 If that was successful run `terraform apply` to create the instance.

 ## Automating Absoloutely Everything
-Here you can bunch every resource into one files, multiple files or even one file per resource.
+Here you can bunch every resource into one file, multiple files or even one file per resource.
 Terraform treats it all the same.
 ### VPC
 ```
 resource "aws_vpc" "prod-vpc" {